MuhammadHassanBashir/Jenkins-pipeline-backup/README.md

       Deletion Rule:

       **Choose Keep snapshots to retain snapshots even after the disk is deleted.

-      Application Consistency (Optional):
+Application Consistency (Optional): disable this other wise schedular will not work.
+I have test this.

-      Enable Application Consistent Snapshots if you want to ensure that all pending writes on the disk are flushed before a snapshot is taken.
+      Disable Application Consistent Snapshots if you want to ensure that all pending writes on the disk are flushed before a snapshot is taken.
 This uses guest flush or VSS, ensuring consistent backups when the disk is in use.
-      Make sure your guest VM supports this feature.

       **Snapshot Labels**: Optionally, add labels to the snapshot for easy identification and management.

 -  Create the Schedule: